The Elisabeth Morrow School is committed to enrolling the most qualified students, regardless of financial circumstances.

 Can I receive a waiver for the TADS School Portal fee?

 If you are unable to pay the TADS School Portal application fee due to financial hardship, please contact Caitlin Read, Director of Enrollment Management, at 201-568-5566 ext.
 7212.
-Please note that we have a limited number of waivers available and, therefore, it is not possible to honor every request.
+Please note that we have a limited number of waivers available, and it is, therefore, not possible to honor every request.

 What if I still have questions about the admissions or financial aid process?